MyPureCloud/genesys-cloud-webrtc-sdk/doc/index.md

         unmuteDeviceId?: string | boolean | null;
     }
     ```
-  * `sessionId: string` Required: session id to perform the action for
+  * `sessionId: string` Required: session id to for which perform the action
   * `mute: boolean` Required: `true` to mute, `false` to unmute
   * `unmuteDeviceId?: string` Optional: the desired deviceId to use when unmuting,
     `true` for sdk default, `null` for system default,